-Wedding season started now and as a photographer maybe you will go for a wedding photoshoot first time.
-In this article, I am going to tell you about wedding photography tips for a novice wedding photographer.
-Stay tuned for the best wedding photos…
+Wedding season started now, and as a photographer, maybe you will go for a wedding photoshoot first time.
+In this article, I will tell you about wedding photography tips for a novice wedding photographer.
+Stay tuned for the best wedding photo.

 Do you know how to turn on the flash on the camera or change its settings to improve the lighting in the photo as a result?
-Well if so.
+Well, if so.
 But the guests at the wedding also have cameras with them.
-Take a moment to explain to them the basic rules of use for getting good pictures.
+Please take a moment to explain to them the basic rules of use for getting good pictures.

-Sometimes indoors (in a restaurant, for example) it is worth turning off the flash for a while in order to experiment with the settings, to study the nature of the lighting.
-And ask the question, is it possible to do without it at all? what will the photos be?
-This maneuver is often justified by unusual results.
+Sometimes indoors (in a restaurant, for example), it is worth turning off the flash for a while to experiment with the settings, to study the nature of the lighting.
+And ask the question, is it possible to do without it at all?
+What will the photos be?
+Unusual results often justify this maneuver.

-For outdoor weddings, the camera’s automation will make the most of daylight and will not fire the flash.
+The camera’s automation will make the most of daylight for outdoor weddings and will not fire the flash.
 However, turn the tide, turn it on.
 It can help reduce facial shadows from the bright sun or backlit scenes.

-Depending on the time of day, flash will either help create beautiful images or completely destroy them.
-For example, if you are trying to “catch” the warm light of the setting summer sun or take photographs of people having fun on the dance floor, then these are two different goals, therefore they must be solved according to the tasks.
+Depending on the day, the flash will either help create beautiful images or destroy them.
+For example, if you try to “catch” the warm light of the setting summer sun or take photographs of people having fun on the dance floor, these are two different goals.
+Therefore they must be solved according to the tasks.

 2. Talk to Guests

-It is easier to work at a wedding when photographing groups of people, when you respect everyone and communicate with everyone politely.
-If you are wrong, apologize, if someone does not want to be photographed, do not insist, keep your distance, do not brazenly invade the personal space of others.
+It is easier to work at a wedding when photographing people when you respect everyone and communicate with everyone politely.
+If you are wrong, apologize; if someone does not want to be photographed, do not insist, keep your distance, do not brazenly invade the personal space of others.